hospital bag essentials guide

 9. Post-partum recovery essentials

-On top of nursing essentials, snacks, and water, I also needed to take care of my body after my delivery.
-My postpartum essentials list included:
+On top of nursing essentials, snacks, and water, you'll need your postpartum essentials too:

 @thepostpartumnurse Postpartum peri care - the essential items you will want: (the hospital should provide all/most of these, but getting extra is a must for when you get home) 1.
 Disposable panties or adult diapers 2.
 Peri spray bottle 3.
 Pads 4.
 Ice pads/perineal ice packs/homemade diaper pads (see my video on how to make) 5.
 Dermoplast numbing spray 6.
 Witch hazel pads (Tucks pads) #poatpartum #postpartumcare #pericare #newbaby #newmom #baby #birth #homebirth #hospitalbirth ♬ Quirky - Oleg Kirilkov